Skip to contents

 #> Output is resampled at 2 Hz.

-## note the altered "time" values
+## note the altered `time` values resolving the above warning

 data_resampled